PriyanshiDhillon/KnowledgeGraph/README.md

 ### For Ontology and SPARQL (GraphDB)

-- [GraphDB Free 10.x](https://www.ontotext.com/products/graphdb/download/) — used to load the ontology and run SPARQL queries
+- GraphDB Free 10.x— used to load the ontology and run SPARQL queries
-- [Protégé 5.x](https://protege.stanford.edu/) — used for ontology development and HermiT reasoning (optional, for inspection)
+- Protégé 5.x — used for ontology development and HermiT reasoning (optional, for inspection)

 ### For Machine Learning (Python)